Sweden’s Dreaming — life in a Scandinavian ethno-dystopia

 Burn you over the legs, your chill is punctured

-Cannabis in my Liptons, never sign a contract
+Cannabis in my Lipton, never sign a contract

 We win cause we have style we win your women, back)

-Shopping and bling, Maserati and money to burn.
+Shopping and bling, Maserati, babes and money to burn.
 Kids coming up through the game and watching this with hope but not a chance.
 The mood continues with Z.E x Thrife x Nigma — KLICK.
-Guns, money, cars and in the background, the cement boxes that the fans live in and from where they dream, that one day they could live a life they glimpse in the fantasies that Z.E and his friends sell to them.
+Guns, money, cars and in the background, the cement boxes that the fans live in and from where they dream, that one day they could live a life they glimpse in the fantasies that Z.E and his friends sell to them via online media that the artists manage themselves.

-It’s a fraud, but it probably functions to keep many young people sane amidst a world that makes little sense otherwise to them.
+It’s a fraud, but it probably functions to keep many young people sane in a world that makes little sense otherwise to them.
 Z.E’s manager told me in 2018 that Z.E is popular because he ‘speaks the truth’.
-It’s true he is popular, but the truth he speaks is like a very narrow beam of light.
-As the scope beam of a police rifle.
+It’s true he is popular, but the truth he speaks is just a very narrow beam of light.
+Like the scope beam of a police or rival’s sniper rifle.
 It finds you when you are exposed and will not let you go.